 Your professional image is a significant factor in how others perceive you and can provide a competitive advantage.
 When working in an office or interviewing in person or online, your goal is to showcase your professionalism and attention to detail.
-A polished, neat appearance communicates that you are organized and dependable.
+A polished, neat appearance can communicate that you are organized and dependable.

 - Remember: Workplace attire and campus fashion are often different, dress to align with the professional environment you’re entering.